UTEC-Machine-Learning-Group/.github/profile/README.md

-# UTEC ML Group
+# UTEC DL Group

 Welcome to the GitHub organization for the Machine Learning group from Universidad de Ingenieria y Tecnologia (UTEC)!
-In UTEC ML we aim for scalable, reproducible research projects that allow for fast and flexible collaboration.
+In UTEC DL we aim for scalable, reproducible research projects that allow for fast and flexible collaboration.
 For this reason, we consider a series of principles taken from the Git Flow development workflow, as they address these objectives by design.
 In the next section we provide a summary of the steps to follow to start a new project or contribute to an existing one.

 _Note: read the **highlighted** lines only if you only care for concise instructions.
 Read the rest for a detailed description._